We create the soundtrack to the celebrations of your life

 Especially for DIYers, forgetting to calculate the cups, glasses, and napkins can put you over your budget.
 When planning your purchasing list include all things, even if they seem ridiculous at the time, because it is always easier to cross out an item on the list than running to the store at the last minute.

 When selecting a location, remember that you are working on a budget and you should never forget it.
 Devote plenty of time for research, because eventually, you will find a middle ground between the inexpensive venue with a bad location or poor décor and the really expensive venue with amazing vistas and grand décor.

 5. Love is for suckers

-Falling in love with the first vendor you meet, should it be a Photographers, Florists, Entertainer and alike, could turn out to be a costly mistake.
+Falling in love with the first vendor you meet, should it be a Photographer, Florist, Entertainer, or alike, could turn out to be a costly mistake.
 When you find the quality of work that you’d like to have at your wedding, begin the search for a price you can afford.
 While you might want to place value over cost, it ultimately has to fit within your budget.
-Definitely do not pay more for the brand or name of the vendor(s).
+Definitely, do not pay more for the brand or name of the vendor(s).

 6. Signed, Sealed, Delivered

 Communication is a powerful tool that you should employ to have things done your way on your special day.
 Have everything requested from vendors written down and verify their understanding with signatures on every item.
 This is best used to get refunds and credit for items omitted, or alterations made in contrast to the agreement.

 Do you want to and can you afford to spend hours coming up with a design, trying and failing, coming up with a new design, and going back and forth to various stores for supplies...just so you can say that you did it yourself?
 Sometimes it is just more affordable to research stationery companies and compare the prices of the printed invites versus all of the materials you would have bought separately.
 This applies to all DIY projects you might have in mind.